scivey/celery-statsd/README.md

 ## celery-statsd

-A Go daemon that monitors celery queue depths.
+A Go daemon that polls celery queue depths and submits them to a statsd server as a gauge metric.

 ### Running